adamhaile/surplus/README.md

 #### Virtual DOM solves a problem Surplus solves via [S.js](https://github.com/adamhaile/S)

 Virtual DOM is sometimes described as a strategy to make the DOM reactive, but this isn't exactly true.
-The DOM is already reactive: browsers have sophisticated dirty marking and update scheduling algorithms to propagate changes made via the DOM IDL to the pixels on the screen.
-That is what allows us to set a property like `input.value = "foo"` and maintain the abstraction that we're "setting a value directly," when in fact there are many layers and much deferred execution before that change hits the screen.
+The DOM is already reactive: browsers have sophisticated dirty-marking and update-scheduling algorithms to propagate changes made via the DOM interface to the pixels on the screen.
+That is what allows us to set a property like `input.value = "foo"` and maintain the abstraction that we're &ldquo;setting a value directly,&rdquo; when in fact there are many layers and much deferred execution before that change hits the screen.

 What isn't reactive is Javascript, and virtual DOM is better understood as a strategy for making Javascript more reactive.
 Javascript lacks the automatic, differential-update capabilities of a reactive system.
 Instead, virtual DOM libraries have apps build and re-build a specification for what the DOM should be, then use diffing and reconciling algorithms to update the real DOM.
-Virtual DOM libraries thus build on one of Javascript's strengths -- powerful idioms for object creation -- to address one of its weaknesses -- reactivity.
+Virtual DOM libraries thus build on one of Javascript's strengths &mdash; powerful idioms for object creation &mdash; to address one of its weaknesses &mdash; reactivity.

-Surplus is built on S, and it takes advantage of S's fine-grained dependency tracking and deterministic update scheduling.
+Surplus is built on [S.js](https://github.com/adamhaile/S), and it takes advantage of S's fine-grained dependency tracking and deterministic update scheduling.
 Adding a virtual DOM layer on top of S would stack two reactive strategies with no additional gain.
 Ideally, Surplus provides an abstraction much like the DOM: we manipulate the data with the expectation that the downstream layers will update naturally and transparently.

 #### Virtual DOM has a cost, in performance, complexity and interop

 Performance: virtual DOM libraries throw away information about what has changed, then reconstruct it in the diff phase.
 Some smart engineers have made diffing surprisingly fast, but the cost can never be zero.

-Complexity: the separation between a virtual and a real layer brings with it a host of abstractions, such as component 'lifecycle' and 'refs,' which are essentially hooks into the reconciler's work.
-The standard programming model of values and functions gets mirrored with a whole layer of virtual values and function-like components.
+Complexity: the separation between a virtual and a real layer brings with it a host of abstractions, such as component &lsquo;lifecycle&rsquo; and &lsquo;refs,&rsquo; which are essentially hooks into the reconciler's work.
+The standard programming model of values and functions gets mirrored with a whole abstraction layer of virtual values and function-like components.

-Interop: interop between different virtual DOM libraries, or between virtual values and your own code, is complicated by the fact that the common layer upon which they could operate, the DOM, is held within the library.
-The library only allows access to the DOM at certain moments and through certain ports, like 'refs.'
+Interop: communication between different virtual DOM libraries, or between virtual values and your own code, is complicated by the fact that the common layer upon which they operate, the DOM, is held within the library.
+The library only allows access to the DOM at certain moments and through certain ports, like &lsquo;refs.&rsquo;

 In comparison, S's automatic dependency graph tracks exactly which parts of the DOM need to be updated when data changes.
-Surplus's "components" are just functions, and its values just DOM values.
+Surplus takes the React claim that it's &ldquo;just Javascript&rdquo; one step further, in that Surplus &ldquo;components&rdquo; are just functions, and its views just DOM nodes.
 Interop with them is obvious.

 Surplus does have its own tradeoffs, the largest of which is that automatic updates of the DOM require that the changing state be held in S data signals.
-The second largest is that declarative reactive programming is unfamiliar to many programmers who are already well versed in a procedural "this happens then this happens then ..." model of program execution.
+The second largest is that declarative reactive programming is unfamiliar to many programmers who are already well versed in a procedural &ldquo;this happens then this happens then ...&rdquo; model of program execution.
+Finally, Surplus trades the performance cost of diffing with the performance cost of bookkeeping in the S dependency graph.

+### Do you have an example project?

+But of course: [TodoMVC in Surplus](https://github.com/adamhaile/surplus-todomvc), which you can run [here](https://adamhaile.github.io/surplus-todomvc).

 ### If Surplus doesn't have components, how can views have state?